DIY Pegboard for Hanging Files Lets You Organize and Store Your Files and Paperwork Without Taking Up Any Floor Space.

 Adding the Pegboard and Installing Hardware

 First, lay your frame face down on a tarp to prevent any scratches in the paint.
-Using a staple gun, go ahead and attach the pegboard to the frame.

 Remember to make sure that the pegboard holes are centered or else your hanging files will sit uncentered.